colcon/colcon.readthedocs.org/user/overriding-packages.rst

 How to avoid most issues
 ------------------------

-These are good practices to avoid most issues.
+These are good practices to avoid common issues.
 If the advice is too restrictive then see the known issue descriptions for more complex advice.

 Use isolated workspaces